-I was quite unhappy to find out how thoroughly the Hungarians collaborated with the Nazis, as well as the fact that they played a part in one tenth of the deaths in the Holocaust.
-The people from Hungary who survived the Holocaust returned to find their homes looted, and even the bricks removed from their walls.
-In Denmark their neighbors watered the plants and fed their cats, and that was after making sure they made it safely over to neutral Sweden.
+I was quite unhappy to find out how thoroughly the Hungarians collaborated with the Nazis, as well as the fact that they played a part in one-tenth of the deaths in the Holocaust.
+The people of Hungary who survived the Holocaust returned to find their homes looted, and even the bricks removed from their walls.
+In Denmark, their neighbors watered the plants and fed their cats, and that was after making sure they made it safely over to neutral Sweden.
 Quite a difference.

 This is a delightful pixie tour guide who actually started my visit off on the right foot.